ZhuEthan/ZhuEthan.github.io/_posts/2020-04-27-machine learning from Andrew's course.md

 #### What features to use
 * Plot features histogram, Non-gaussian features should be somehow mathematically converted to Gaussian distribution using like log, cube, square, ^1/2, etc.
 * Error analysis to find potential new features.
+* Choose features that might take on unusually large or small values in the event of an anomaly.